Quansight-Labs/free-threaded-compatibility/docs/index.md

 category](https://discuss.python.org/c/threading/38) of the Python community Discourse forum.

+Please read and be mindful of community rules.
+Both communities enforce the Python Software Foundation Code of Conduct.

 ## Updating code to run on free-threaded Python

 If you are interested in updating your code to work on free-threaded Python,